zlagpacan/437_OoO/README.md

     - this failure is detailed in system.txt: https://github.com/zlagpacan/437_OoO/blob/main/processors/notes/system.txt

 ## Potential Future Development
-- Conversion from the MIPS subset to RISC-V RV32IA
+- Convert from the MIPS subset to RISC-V RV32IA
   - or at least the RV32IA subset that ECE 437 implements
-- Performance counters (e.g. dcache hit counts) for performance verification and insight for future design iterations
+- Add performance counters (e.g. dcache hit counts) for performance verification and to provide insight for future design iterations
+- Adapt front end of core to support multiple-issue
+- Target ASIC technology and make the appropriate choices to adapt to the SRAM memory capacities, latencies, and port counts
-- Turning a basis of this design into a future iteration of Purdue ECE 437 where students can implement out-of-order cores, non-blocking caches, and pipelined buses!
+- Turn a basis of this design into a future iteration of Purdue ECE 437 where students can implement out-of-order cores, non-blocking caches, and pipelined buses!